August 23, 2022

 - Run diluted bleach through your lines and leave the solution for 10-15 minutes and then flush the lines

-- Run Liquid Ultra through the lines and let them set overnight and flush in the morning
+- Run Liquid Ultra, manufactured by Crosstex, through the lines and let them set overnight and flush in the morning

 Keep in mind that while Liquid Ultra is highly effective, it is more costly than bleach which can be equally effective.
 If you choose to use the diluted bleach option, we’ve got you covered.
 We put all the details together in a condensed 1-page guide that will walk you through how to shock your dental unit waterlines using diluted bleach.